Quasiregular curves: Removability of singularities: Introduction

 where $\eta$ and $d\eta$ are bounded and the pair $( \alpha_i, \beta_i)$ consists of bounded and closed $n_i$- and $(n-n_i)$-forms, respectively, for $1 \leq n_i \leq n-1$ and $i = 1,2,\dots,l$ for some $l \in \mathbb{N}$.
 The nomenclature follows \cite[p.
 3]{Heik:23} and is motivated by the Künneth theorem.
 Observe that if $N$ is $n$-dimensional, oriented, and closed, then the cohomology class of the Riemannian volume form of $N$ is in $\mathcal{K}^{n}_{b}( N )$ if and only if $N$ is not the homology sphere.

-A topological perspective on \Cref{cor:kunnethideal} is provided by the following reformulation. \begin{corollary} Let $N$ be a complete Riemannian $m$-manifold with sectional curvature bounded from above, $2 \leq n \leq m$, and that $E \subset \mathbb{S}^n$ is a closed set removable for $W^{1,n}$-functions.
+A topological perspective on \Cref{cor:kunnethideal} is provided by the following reformulation. \begin{corollary} Let $N$ be an oriented Riemannian $n$-manifold with sectional curvature bounded from above and injectivity radius bounded from below, $2 \leq n \leq m$, and that $E \subset \mathbb{S}^n$ is a closed set removable for $W^{1,n}$-functions.

 Suppose that $\omega \in \Omega^{n}( N )$ is strongly nonvanishing, closed, and bounded, and $f \colon \mathbb{S}^n \setminus E \rightarrow N$ is a non-constant $K$-quasiregular $\omega$-curve of finite energy.
 Then $[ \omega ] \in H^{n}_{b}( N ) \setminus K^{n}_{b}( N )$. \end{corollary}